 American Library in Paris Writer-in-Residence

 The American Library in Paris Writer-in-Residence program was created in 2018 to foster cultural and artistic exchange between prominent writers and the Library community.
-The Library will select a writer for a two-week residency that will provide a unique opportunity for engagement.
-This residency is made possible through the generous support of The de Groot Foundation.
+The Library will select a writer for a short-term residency that will provide a unique opportunity for engagement.
+This residency is made possible through the generous support of the de Groot Foundation.

 The Writer-in-Residence receives a $3,000 stipend.
 The award, to be spent at the author’s discretion, is designed to cover travel to Paris, accommodation, and expenses associated with the residency.